RULES OF THE SENATE

 (a) When not acting as a Committee of the Whole, entered on the Journal as concisely as possible, care being taken to detail a true and accurate account of the proceedings; but every vote of the Senate shall be entered upon the Journal, and a brief reference to the contents of each petition, memorial or paper presented in the Senate shall also be inserted in the Journal; [Ref: Mason's § 694 to 697]

-(b) To the extent practicable, electronically recorded.
-The legislative service office shall retain all recordings made during the session and then transfer them to the secretary of state not later than the beginning of the second business day for the office of the secretary of state following the date on which the session adjourned.
-Upon transfer to the secretary of state, the recordings shall become a public record; however, the contents of any recording made under this rule shall not be construed to supersede the Journal;
+(b) To the extent practicable, recorded on tape.
+After adjournment on each day the legislature is in session, the chief clerk shall label each tape used to record the proceedings for that business day specifying the house, date and the appropriate number of the tape in order of the total number of tapes used on that date in that house and shall initial the label.
+The chief clerk shall retain all tapes used during the session and then transfer them to the secretary of state not later than the beginning of the second business day for the office of the secretary of state following the date on which the session adjourned.
+Upon transfer to the secretary of state, the tapes shall become a public record; however, the contents of any tape recording made under this rule shall not be construed to supersede the Journal;

 (c) To the extent practicable, broadcast over the internet via RealAudio or similar capability.
 Contents of any audio broadcast of proceedings under this rule shall not be construed to supercede the Journal.
 Failure of audio broadcast capability under this rule shall not delay the proceedings of the Senate.

 19-3 The Journal Committee shall have leave to report at any time when the Senate is in session, except when the "ayes and noes" are being taken.

 20-1 Messages shall be sent to the House by the Assistant Chief Clerk, Sergeant-at-arms or any Messenger designated by the Chief Clerk, the Chief Clerk having previously endorsed the final determination of the Senate thereon.
 [Ref: Mason's § 763]